Francis Skelly Tidy: India

 Tidy was appointed as an adjutant of the 43rd Regiment and promoted to captain in 1st West India Regiment in 1798.
 In 1799, Tidy was transferred into the Royal Scots and was appointed aide-de-camp to General Sir George Beckwith during his service in the West Indies.
 He was promoted to major in the 8th West India Regiment and subsequently transferred to the 14th Regiment of Foot in 1807.

 Napoleonic Wars

 He served in Spain during the Peninsular campaign of 1808 and later participated in the Walcheren Expedition in 1809.
 He commanded 3rd Battalion of the 14th (Buckinghamshire) RF at the Battle of Waterloo.

 His horse shot at Waterloo.
 He was award the Companion of The Bath (CB) for his service during Waterloo.

 Later career

 In 1825, Tidy served in the First Anglo-Burmese War as lieutenant-colonel of the 1st Battalion, 44th Regiment of Foot.
-He was promoted to a colonellater appointed to command the 24th Regiment of Foot and posted to Kingston Garrison in Upper Cannada.
+He was promoted to a colonel later appointed to command the 24th Regiment of Foot and posted to Kingston Garrison in Upper Canada.